 We were happy until strangers appeared desiring what we had.
 Fear invaded the group.
 No longer were we reviewing one to three members work per meeting.
 We had to wait weeks for a critique, and then we had to wait months.
 Grumbling rumbled through the group.

 “This group is too big,” said one of the members.
 “Something needs to be done,” affirmed another member.
 “Patience,” I cried.
 “Nothing happens fast in publishing, so what does it matter if we have to wait.”
 Some scowled in disgust.
-New rules were discussed but the submissions that came in like a flood subsided and the group breathed a sigh of relief.
+We discussed new rules but the submissions that came in like a flood subsided and the group breathed a sigh of relief.

 “Why can’t we welcome these strangers and wait if we must,” I inquired.

-“These new people will destroy our group,” someone cried.
+“These new people will destroy our group,” someone huffed.

-Instead of leading us back to the noble purpose of encouraging writers, we nitpicked about the rules.
+Instead of encouraging writers new writers, we nitpicked about the rules.
 The strangers did not destroy us.
 The rules did.
 I knew from many years of Bible study that the letter of the law kills; the Spirit gives life.
 But my opposition to the influx of unnecessary rules fell on deaf ears.
-I didn’t want to quarrel with people who had become my friends, so I decided to move on in the hopes of recapturing what I once had.
-A group of writers with a common goal of encouraging one another in the craft of writing.
+I didn’t want to quarrel with people who had become my friends, so I moved on hoping to recapture what I once had.
+A group of writers with a common goal of encouraging one another.